 She applied for admission to WASP, a program staffed by women pilots who ferried bombers during the war but was denied because she was Black.
 During World War II, Layne taught aircraft mechanics at the War Production Training School in Baltimore, Maryland while simultaneously working as a secretary for the Baltimore Urban League.
 After college, Layne moved to Cleveland, Ohio to work as a bookkeeper for a Black-owned company owned by businessman Alonzo Wright and she taught for a time in the Cleveland Public Schools.

 There, Layne met and married Francis Benjamin McIntyre, the couple has two daughters, Dianne and Donna.
 McIntyre was the subject of the dance production, Take-Off From a Forced Landing, created by her daughter, choreographer, Dianne McIntyre.
 She is profiled in Distinguished African Americans in Aviation and Space Science.
 In 1994, McIntyre was awarded the Bessie Coleman Award; in 2001 she was recognized by the International Women's Air and Space Museum at the Burke Lakefront Airport in Ohio.
 She was also inducted into the Cleveland Educators and Alumni Hall of Fame and received a proclamation from Tuskegee Airmen North Coast Chapter 17 in 2002.

-She had been married to Francis Benjamin McIntyre for more than fifty years residing in the Cleveland's Mount Pleasant Community, her husband passed away in 2005.
+She had been married to Francis Benjamin McIntyre for more than fifty years residing in Cleveland's Mount Pleasant Community, her husband passed away in 2005.
 She currently makes a few appearances at functions and gives informal, impromptu speeches.
-McIntyre was a pioneer in the field of aviation for women and African Americans, and received numerous honors for her achievements, including she is a member of the Tuskegee Airmen Alumni Association.
+McIntyre was a pioneer in the field of aviation for women and African Americans and received numerous honors for her achievements, including is a member of the Tuskegee Airmen Alumni Association.